ioanazelko/dustfizz3D/README.md

 ##### Verifying Installation

-To verify that all packages are installed correctly, you can list all packages in the active Conda environment:
+After either creating the conda environment using the .yml file, or building one from scratch, verify that all packages are installed correctly.
+You can do this by listing all packages in the active Conda environment:

 `conda list`